Atlantichan/PCVD-A-Dataset-of-Point-Cloud-Video-for-Dynamic-Human-Interaction/README.md

 ## License

-This project is licensed under the GNU General Public License v2 - see the [LICENSE](LICENSE) file for details.
+This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) - see the [LICENSE](LICENSE) file for details.